 SMIORE is a value-driven Company and there are no two ways about it.
 Right from its style of leadership to its community-focused approach, everything that the Company does is a true reflection of its deep-seated values that have been passed on from one generation to the next.
-SMIORE's high sense of responsibility towards its stakeholders, whether it be its shareholders, customers, team members or its communities, has shaped the organisation to remain transparent at all costs and conduct its business affairs in a fair and ethical manner.
-The Company is dedicated to growing its business in a socially responsible manner, thus ensuring long-term value creation for all its stakeholders.
+SMIORE's high sense of responsibility towards its stakeholders, role in decision-making, thereby enabling organisational growth.